dream-gcm/dream-gcm.github.io/pages/seasonal-forecast.md

 The following plots show ensemble-mean accumulated precipitation over three months (mm).
 The anomaly is plotted relative to the mean of all hindcasts, to indicate areas of unusually wet (blue) or dry (orange) conditions as predicted by DREAM.
-Predictions are grouped into running trimesters: JFM, FMA and MAM.
+Predictions are grouped into running trimesters: Jan-Feb-Mar, Feb-Mar-Apr and Mar-Apr-May.

  [FUNCEME home page](http://www.funceme.br)